 No. Anything that distracts you from being present in class is not allowed.
 There is no such thing as “multitasking”.
 Our brains are either doing one thing or another, but we cannot use the parts of the brain for two different things at the same time.
 So, please, during class, be in class!

 Yes!
 In the 2021/22 school year.

-Yes, if we can.
+Yes, in the future.
 We need to figure out who pays for what in a concurrent enrollment scenario.
 In the public school system, the state pays tuition for the students to the high school and to the public college/university.
 So your taxes are paying twice for the “bargain” concurrent enrollment.